bunsenbrowser/bunsen/README.md

 ## What is dat?
 You could say that dat is a distributed data sharing tool that uses p2p peers like bittorrent, except it's live, so you can update the content easily.
 Kudos to aldebrn and mafintosh for that description.

 ## Development

 ### Develop on your local machine

+  Update 04-10-2018: Bunsen source code is undergoing major development.
+We're now refactoring the application to use nodejs-mobile-cordova and webintents.
+Use the [nodejs-mobile-cordova-refactor branch](https://github.com/bunsenbrowser/bunsen/tree/nodejs-mobile-cordova-refactor).

+#### Compilation and Installation on Device

 Requirements:
 - Node.js and npm
   - On Mac and Windows, go to http://nodejs.org and download the LATEST installer version listed on the homepage of http://nodejs.org
+- `adb` which is included as a binary in android-platform-tools.
+  - On Mac, easiest way to install is using brew package manager `brew cask install android-platform-tools`
+  - On Ubuntu, easiest way is `sudo apt install android-tools-adb android-tools-fastboot`
+- Enable USB debugging on your Android device. https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/

+Run the following to build the app.
 ```
+npm install -g cordova@7.1.0
 git clone git@github.com:bunsenbrowser/bunsen
 cd bunsen
+git checkout nodejs-mobile-cordova-refactor
 npm install
+cordova build android
 ```

+To install on an Android device, you may use the `./installapp.sh` script

+#### Web UI and node app development

-You will need to start two services, the UI and the Server in two different terminals.
+If you need to develop the web UI, you will need to start two services, the UI and the Server in two different terminals.

 In the first terminal:
 ```